SomentePio/form-event/README.md

 <h1>💻 Overview</h1>
 <br>
-<p>Exercise building a event form to practice types os inputs and validation</p>
+<p>Building an event form to practice types of inputs and validation</p>

 <a href="https://somentepio.github.io/form-event" target="_blank">Here you can check the project online</a>
 <br>